 While I was sketching these bones at Boston’s Museum of Science, a volunteer anatomist came over to talk.
 He must have been at least eighty years old.
 He invited me into a storage room to see the museum’s collection of animal skulls, and we had an interesting conversation.

 I often ask myself that question, philosophically speaking.
 But geographically, although originally a native New Yorker, I’ve been living in Boston for many years now.
 It’s a beautiful city — some people say the most “European looking” of American cities — and I get great pleasure just walking around here (which I do a lot).

 Like to Talk?

-For the few (very few, I’m sure) people who’ve read this far, here’s a suggestion: send me your thoughts.
-For example, you might comment about this page, or mention a communications-oriented project I might help you with.
+For the few people who’ve read this far, here’s a suggestion: send me your thoughts.
+For example, you might comment about this page, or about one of my stories, or mention a project I might help you with.
 Whatever you’d like to talk about, I’d love to hear from you.